c74p/Capstone-NYCPoverty/README.md

   - Written report: https://bit.ly/2FKs6Md

 For a chronological view of this project:
+  - DataWranglingSummary.ipynb
-  - DataWranglingSummary.ipynb (more detail if needed in DataWranglingDetail.ipynb)
+    - More detail if needed in DataWranglingDetail.ipynb
+  - DataStorytellingSummary.ipynb
-  - DataStorytellingSummary.ipynb (more detail if needed in Data Storytelling - Single Variable.ipynb and Data Storytelling - Multiple Variable.ipynb)
+    - More detail if needed in Data Storytelling - Single Variable.ipynb and Data Storytelling - Multiple Variable.ipynb
   - EDA.ipynb
   - Models.ipynb